JuliaClimate/MeshArrays.jl/README.md

 ### Global Grids

-In the previous example we used a basic _doubly periodic_  domain with _16 subdomains_ of _40x40 grid points_ each.
-However, `MeshArrays.jl` also readily supports more elaborate global grid configurations, such as the ones shown below, which are commonly used in modeling climate.
+`MeshArrays.jl` also readily supports more elaborate global grid configurations, such as the ones shown below, which are commonly used in modeling climate.

 <img src="docs/images/sphere_all.png" width="40%">